 Weimar Hyperinflationary Depression

-The Weimar experience involved high unemployment and hyperinflation simultaneously.
+The Weimar hyperinflationary Depression: The Weimar experience simultaneously involved high unemployment and hyperinflation.
 During the Weimar revolution, the price of Gold rose faster than the inflation rate.
 Inflation was initially benign, then began to grow rapidly and quickly became a monster.
 What's important to us as investors is that the price of gold grew faster than the rate of monetary inflation.
 The data here reveal that the gold price increased 1.8 times more over this five-year period than the inflation rate.
 One can't help but wonder how the people whose wealth evaporated in Germany during this time felt.
 The government robbed them - they were on the losing end of a massive transfer of wealth.
 Of course, the story has two sides, as those who held significant amounts of gold and silver were the recipients.
 Which side do you plan to be on?

 With the money supply growing at rates up to 35 % per annum and central banks floating the markets with billions of fresh money to keep the system alive, we are heading full steam toward Hyperinflation like Germany experienced during the Weimar revolution, and Zimbabwe is living today. (click here for the charts under CDO subprime)

 In those days, printing money was somewhat limited as there was a shortage of paper and ink.
-Some countries like Poland, were even forced to reduce the colors of the notes because ink got scarce and expensive.
+Some countries, like Poland, were even forced to reduce the colors of the notes because ink got scarce and expensive.
 In Germany, burning money became cheaper than buying wood or coal.

-Today, Federal banks issue electronic money.
+Today, Federal banks issue digital money.
 The computer has become the limit.
 In other words, FIAT PAPER MONEY is about to become worthless, just as Treasury certificates, T-bills, Bonds, bank savings accounts, and other similar deposits.
 Their face value will surely remain the same as the nominal interest.
 However, this won't suffice to cover the galloping Inflation rate.

 Real Estate will unfortunately not be able to escape either.
-It is relatively easy to imagine that Government will (as happened during the Weimar Revolution) block all rents under the pressure of the voting public.
+It is relatively easy to imagine that the Government will (as happened during the Weimar Revolution) block all rents under the pressure of the voting public.
 As a result, the landlords will get squeezed between the rising costs of maintaining the property and the low rental income(s).

 Investing is about to become a totally different exercise.
 To safeguard income and savings, people will massively start to exchange paper fiat money for REAL MONEY and other tangible assets (LOCG).
 As a result, not only Gold and Silver will rise, but I expect the same to happen for the stock markets and/or at least for certain parts of it.
 Pure logic as a share is "A participation" in REAL ASSETS.